Tommye-K. Mayer, Author

 Suddenly though, it's Carol, Dan's life partner, his wife and the mother of their two boys, eight and ten, frozen now in a coma and unresponsive week after week, and lying in the Intensive Care Unit at the hospital downtown.

 Want to know more?
-Click the book title, above, to read
+Click the book title, above, to read chapter one of this soon to be available novel.

-chapter one of this soon to be available novel.
 After previewing chapter one you'll want information about getting your own copy of the whole book.
 Click to email inquiries about this soon to be available novel.

 Not for Long

 It's a "Bridges" love story, an impossible situation.
 Seven years ago, he said, "not for long," repeating himself to clarify without her asking, "I won't be married for long."
 Seven years ago, she believed him.
-Now, al those years later, she was the one who was paying.
-The one who kept on paying, even though she wasn't the one who'd vowed to "love and cherish", yet without true love.
+Now, al those years later, she was the one who was paying The one who kept on paying, even though she wasn't the one who'd vowed to "love and cherish", yet without true love.

-chapter one of this soon to be available novel.
+Click the book title, above, to read chapter one of this soon to be available novel.

-After previewing chapter one, you'll want to know how you can get your own copy of Not for Long.
+After previewing chapter one, you'll want to know how you can get your own copy of Not for Long Email inquiries about this soon to be available novel.

 I Have Not Been a Perfect Man

-Tommye isn't talking much about this novel except to say, "I've climbed into the head of Jack van Aria who never imagined it would work out the way it does or that he'd respond the way he did after fighting their way through Marta's breast cancer." .Email inquiries about this soon to be available novel.
+Tommye isn't talking much about this novel except to say, "I've climbed into the head of Jack van Aria who never imagined it would work out the way it has or that he'd respond the way he did after fighting their way through Marta's breast cancer."
+Email inquiries about this soon to be available novel.